The Jan. 6 committee: What it has done and where it is headed

 Those recalcitrant outliers, however, include witnesses who might be able to answer some of the key questions the committee is focused on, including the question of whether Trump’s action or inaction during the 187 minutes from when he told his supporters to march to the Capitol until he released a message telling them to go home amounts to a dereliction of duty.

 The House has so far sent two contempt of Congress referrals to the Justice Department: one for Trump’s former chief of staff Mark Meadows and one for Stephen K. Bannon, Trump’s former chief strategist.
-Bannon has been indicted and the Justice Department has yet to say whether it will pursue charges against Meadows.
+Bannon has been indicted; the Justice Department has yet to say whether it will pursue charges against Meadows.

-Meadows backed away from cooperating with the committee after producing thousands of documents for the panel, including text messages and emails related to the events of the day, including from people telling him to get Trump to call off his supporters.
+Meadows backed away from cooperating with the committee after producing thousands of documents for the panel, among them text messages and emails related to the events of the day, including from people telling him to get Trump to call off his supporters.

 Jeffrey Clark, a former top Justice Department official who played a key role in Trump’s efforts to challenge the election results, has also been held in criminal contempt by the committee after refusing to answer many questions during a deposition.
 The committee has provided Clark with another opportunity to appear before the panel after he said he would invoke his Fifth Amendment protection against self incrimination, but that deposition date has been postponed.